denisdefreyne/d-mark/README.md

 Here’s an example of D★Mark:

 ```
-para.
-This a paragraph; an element in block form containing some text.
+#para This a paragraph; an element in block form containing some text.

-note[only=web].
-This is a note that will %em{only} show up on web.
+#note[only=web] This is a note that will %em{only} show up on web.
 ```

 For details, see the [D★Mark web page](http://ddfreyne.github.io/d-mark/).